strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 echo "hello from $BASH"
 ```

-This will output your bash filepath: 'hello from /usr/local/bin/bash'.
+This will output your BASH filepath: 'hello from /usr/local/bin/bash'.

 You can also execute Python files with the .py extension using the `%run` magic, as well as other Jupyter Notebooks.

 <h3>Setting Environment Variables</h3>

-You can manage environment variables of your notebook without restarting the jupyter server process.
-Some libraries (like theano) use environment variables to control behavior, %env is the most convenient way
+`$env` allows you to manage Jupyter Notebook environment variables without having to restart the kernel.
+If you type `%env` without an argument, you will get a JSON list of all environment variables.

+<h3>Shell Commands</h3>

+You can also execute shell commands from within Jupyter by using the exclamation mark. `!ls *.csv` will list out any csv files and `!pip update numpy` will update your numpy installation.